SwissDataScienceCenter/renku/docs/tutorials/first_steps/02_start_an_interactive_session.rst

 One of the main collaborative features of the Renku platform are hosted sessions.
 These sessions are fully-featured Jupyter notebook servers running either JupyterLab, RStudio, VSCode or a fully-featured Linux desktop using VNC.
-In this tutorial, we will showcase the project with JupyterLab and RStudio environments.
+We will use JupyterLab and RStudio for this tutorial.

 In the previous step we :ref:`created a new project <create_project>` using the Python, Julia or R template; we can start working with the project right from the